-For queries, there are four methods, one for each type of HTTP request:
+For queries, there are four methods, one for each type:

+'''

-- Get: MoneyBird.get()
+get: MoneyBird.get()

-- Post: MoneyBird.post()
+post: MoneyBird.post()

-- Patch: MoneyBird.patch()
+patch: MoneyBird.patch()

-- Delete: MoneyBird.delete()
+delete: MoneyBird.delete()

+'''

 Method signatures

 The method signatures of these methods are pretty similar.

 For all methods, the first argument is the resource url, as given by the MoneyBird API documentation, excluding the domain, version, format, etc. So for the list of contacts this will be contacts, for a specific contact this will be contacts/% (id) s.